 Why Standard Collection Approaches Fail

 Payment chain dependencies.
-In construction, logistics, and project-based industries, the debtor's ability to pay depends on their own receivables.
-They're not refusing to pay — they literally can't until their client pays them.
+In construction and project-based industries, the debtor’s ability to pay depends on their own receivables.
 Standard collection pressure on a cash-constrained debtor just generates hostility.
 A customized approach identifies the payment chain and, where possible, applies pressure at the source.

 Contractual complexity.
-Multi-phase contracts with milestone payments, retention amounts, variation orders, and set-off provisions create legitimate disputes about what's actually owed.
-A generic demand for "the full amount" when the debtor has a valid retention claim undermines your credibility.
-Customized collection starts by establishing the undisputed amount and pursuing that — then addressing disputed portions separately.
+Multi-phase contracts with milestone payments, retention amounts, and variation orders create legitimate disputes about what’s actually owed.
+A generic demand for “the full amount” when the debtor has a valid retention claim undermines your credibility.

 Relationship value.
 When the debtor is a customer you want to keep, maximum-pressure collection is counterproductive.
-You need a strategy that recovers the money while preserving the commercial relationship — firm enough to get paid, calibrated enough to not lose the account.
-This requires understanding the commercial context, not just the legal position.
+You need a strategy that recovers the money while preserving the commercial relationship.

 How Customized Strategies Work